Skip to main content

 During the procedure, a thin scope that has a light with a camera located on the tip will be used to look at your digestive tract.
 The doctor will look at your esophagus, stomach, and duodenum.

-An upper endoscopy is usually done as an outpatient procedure, but there are times when it will need to be performed in the hospital or emergency room.
+An upper endoscopy in Baltimore is typically performed as an outpatient procedure, though there are instances where it may need to be done in a hospital or emergency room setting.
 This typically happens when your doctor needs to both identify and treat conditions immediately, such as upper digestive bleeding.

 An endoscopy is often used to identify the causes of symptoms such as: